qiyangduan/alibaba_cloud_tutorial/retail_recommend/README.md

 I am following this [official guide](https://www.alibabacloud.com/help/doc-detail/67394.htm) on PAI platform and created this solution.

 Unfortunately, there is no data to reproduce the steps.
 So I downloaded from this [link on UCI](https://archive.ics.uci.edu/ml/datasets/Online+Retail#) a similar dataset for easier reproduction.
-You download the sample by yourself, or get it from this repository at [./data/online_retail.csv](./data/online_retail.csv).
+You download the sample by yourself, or get it from this repository at [online_retail_200_rows.csv](./data/online_retail_200_rows.csv).
+In same folder, there is the larger original one.

 ## List of cloud product used.